rogerbassons/FlightMapPy/README.md

-# flight-radar
+# FlightMapPy

-Set flights ADS-B as wallpaper
+ADS-B flights data from OpenSky network as live wallpaper.